 Zatanna is a non - player character in Sony Online Entertainments role playing game DC Universe Online.
 In the game, players design their own characters to play within the DC universe.
 Like all existing DC heroes appearing in the game, Zatanna assists hero-aligned players while opposing players aligned with the game's villains.
 Her visual appearance was designed by artist Jim Lee.

 Zatanna is playable character in the free-to-play MOBA style game Infinite Crisis.
 Her Bio says:

 Young Justice: Legacy

-Zatanna will be a playable character in the upcoming game Young Justice: Legacy.
+Zatanna is a playable character in the upcoming game Young Justice: Legacy.

 Lego Batman 2